vikyw89/useSyncV/README.md

 export const initStores = () => {};
 ```

-and call the file on the root of your react app
+and call the file in the root of your react app

 ```jsx
 import { initStores } from "@/lib/store";